DeloitteDigitalUK/jira-agile-metrics/README.md

 The basic usage pattern is to run `jira-agile-metrics` with a configuration file, written in YAML format (see below), which describes:

-- how to connect to a remote JIRA instance (this can also be set using command line options);
+- how to connect to a remote JIRA or Trello instance (this can also be set using command line options);
 - what metrics (spreadsheet-like data files, charts as images) to output;
 - various settings used to calculate those metrics; and
 - a description of the stages of the workflow the relevant JIRA tickets go through.

-The tool will then connect to JIRA using its web services API, run a query to the relevant tickets and their history, and calculate the requierd metrics.
+The tool will then connect to JIRA or Trello using its web services API, run a query to the relevant tickets and their history, and calculate the required metrics.

 The outputs are written to local filesystem files.
 Data files can be written in CSV, XLSX or JSON formats (depending on the extension of the desired output